Itai-Nissan/Mister-Bit-Ang/README.md

+# MisterBit

-Mister bit is a digital wallet for digital coins such as Bitcoin.
+MisterBit is a digital wallet for digital coins such as Bitcoin.

+With this app you can:
+- Make coin transitions between users
+- View transitions
+- Get realtime Bitcoin rate and statistics
-On signing users will receive 100 coins.
+- On signing, users will receive 100 "coins".
-Users can move coins between each other and follow transitions.

-App was build using Angular 14.2.1, and only uses frontend.
+The app was build using [Angular 14](https://angular.io/).
+It is a frontend app.

+## Running

+Make sure to first `npm install` then simply `npm run start`.